kcushing1/Workday-Schedule-Page/README.md

 ## Workday-Schedule-Page
-HW#5: as functional single-day-by-hour planner, colorcoded to reflect real time
+HW#5: a functional single-day-by-hour planner, colorcoded to reflect real time

 ## Link to Deployed Site